 “Adobe Acrobat Sign was the only electronic signature solution with built-in compliance for 21 CFR Part 11,” says Spike Lo, senior director business and corporate development at Acepodia.
-“By digitising CRO agreements, we help research and clinical trials run smoother, which can lead to faster time to market for lifesaving and lifechanging treatments.”
+“By digitizing CRO agreements, we help research and clinical trials run smoother, which can lead to faster time to market for lifesaving and lifechanging treatments.”

 Adobe Acrobat Sign includes the audit trails, identify verification, and other tools that help Acepodia make its electronic signatures 21 CFR Part 11 compliant.
 Signers can use multiple methods of verifying their identify, from phone authentication to single sign-on authentication.
 Using the Bio-Pharma Settings, Acrobat Sign can capture the printed name of the signer, the time and date of the signature, and the reason for signing—all information required by 21 CFR Part 11.

 In addition, Acrobat Sign records the name, email address, and IP address of the signer along with the date and time of the signing for its audit trail.
 The audit trails are collected into an audit report for each document, further supporting 21 CFR Part 11 compliance.
 Strong encryption keeps documents highly secure at every step of the signing process, from the time documents are first sent out by Acepodia staff until they are finalized and stored in Acrobat Sign.